Full Stack Next.js Ephemeral Rapid Development Framework.

 Many decisions happen at the beginnings of projects.
 For example, a developer must decide on: a web framework, a database, UI component library, object relational mapper (ORM), CSS framework, authentication solution, validation library, payment solution, and other technologies relevant to the project.

 This can be time consuming and lead to decision fatigue.
-This is also known as JavaScript fatigue, a phenomenon describing the overwhelming array of technology choices in the JavaScript ecosystem.
+In the JavaScript world, this is known as JavaScript fatigue.
+It is a phenomenon describing the overwhelming array of technology choices in the JavaScript ecosystem.

-shadriz offers a preferred list of technologies integrated together to be used as a foundation for web app projects.
+shadriz offers a preferred list of technologies to be used as a foundation for web app projects.

 Typically, once the technologies are decided on, the next step is to wire everything together such that the application works as a cohesive whole.
 This means making sure the database connection is working, the UI component library is integrated properly into the framework code, and that integrations with external services are working.